 For Flughafen Zürich AG, risk management is a key factor for successful company management.
 Comprehensive risk management ensures that risks are approached systematically and given due consideration.
-As well as providing transparency over the main internal and external risks associated with the company’s business activities, it enables continuous monitoring and assessment of the risk profile.
+As well as providing transparency over the main risks associated with the company’s business activities, it enables continuous monitoring and assessment of the risk profile.

 Risk management system

 Flughafen Zürich AG’s risk management system is the tool used to manage corporate risk across the group and consists of the following components:

 - Risk policy objectives and principles of the company

 - Risk management process

 - Risk reporting

 - Auditing and review of the risk management system

 In this context, the Board of Directors and the Management Board have overall responsibility under Swiss company law for ensuring the group’s continued existence and profitability.
 The Board of Directors is responsible for overall oversight of risk management.
 The Chief Financial Officer (CFO) acts as the Management Board’s Chief Risk Officer.

 The central Risk Office reports to the CFO as Chief Risk Officer and stipulates minimum requirements for decentralised risk management across the group.
 The central Risk Office is responsible for risk reporting as well as for the operation and ongoing development of the risk management system.